acando/alfresco-listmanager/README.md

 #### Alfresco

-The extension is created with the [Alfresco Maven SDK](https://arti facts.alfresco.com/nexus/content/repositories/alfresco-docs/alfresco-lifecycle-aggregator/latest/index.html) and compiles against Alfresco Community 4.2.c.
+This extension is created with the [Alfresco Maven SDK](https://arti facts.alfresco.com/nexus/content/repositories/alfresco-docs/alfresco-lifecycle-aggregator/latest/index.html) and compiles against Alfresco Community 4.2.c.
 It has also been tested with:

 * Alfresco Community 4.0.e and higher